FoundationDB/fdb-kubernetes-operator/docs/manual/getting_started.md

 For more information on version compatibility, see our [compatibility guide](/docs/compatibility.md).

-## Before You Create a Cluster

-This operator aims to support as many different environments and use cases as we can, by offering a variety of customization options.
-You may find that the stock configurations don't work as desired in your environment.
-We recommend reading through this entire manual in order to get a feel for how the operator works.
-There are a few sections that are most likely to be relevant before you create a cluster: [Customizing Your Pods](#customizing-your-pods), [Controlling Fault Domains](#controlling-fault-domains), and [Using Multiple Namespaces](#using-multiple-namespaces).

 ## Creating a Cluster

 To start with, we are going to be creating a cluster with the following configuration: